My Quiet Kitchen

 whisking ingredients in a small sauce pan.

-1. Whisk together the ingredients in a small sauce pan.
+1. Whisk together all 4 ingredients in a small sauce pan.

-2. Bring to a simmer and cook for about 2 minutes.
-You'll see the natural starch of the oat milk beginning to thicken and get ultra creamy.
+2. Bring to a simmer over medium heat, then cook for about 2 minutes more.
+You'll see the natural starches of the oat milk start to thicken and get ultra creamy.

 Serving Tips

-Serve the sauce warm or room temperature.
+You can use this chocolate sauce warm, at room temp, or chilled.
 And here's a little perk you might enjoy versus sauces that are made with added saturated fats.... this one doesn't harden as it cools.

-Store the oat milk chocolate in a lidded jar or other airtight container in the refrigerator for up to 1 week.
-As mentioned, you can use it like a spreadable, thick ganache when chilled.
-Or reheat it for a saucy consistency.
+Store homemade vegan chocolate sauce in a lidded jar or other airtight container in the refrigerator for up to 1 week.

-This low-fat chocolate sauce also freezes beautifully!
-Feel free to make extra, and store it for a rainy day.
-Or make in advance for use on a dessert for a party or other special occasion.
+Yes, this low-fat chocolate sauce freezes well!
+So feel free to make extra, and store it for a rainy day.
+Or make ahead for use on a dessert for a party or other special occasion.

 Ways to Use Vegan Chocolate Sauce